 This is a structured program of mental health treatment provided to a group of people who might otherwise need to be in the hospital or another 24-hour care facility.
 The program lasts at least three hours a day.
-People can go to their own homes at night.
 The program includes skill-building activities and therapies as well as psychotherapy.